chynkm/aws-vpc-api/README.md

 ## Creating the VPC using the API

-Execute the following command to create a VPC using the new API and store its information in DynamoDB:
+Execute the following command to create a VPC using the new API and store its information in DynamoDB, replace the value `api_invoke_url` from the Terraform output:

 ```
 curl -X POST <api_invoke_url>/vpc \